A Shortcut to Becoming a Registered Nurse (RN)

 These are usually designed for the working nurse and many schools offer evening and weekend classes.
 Online classes may be available but because clinical hours are required by each state these must be fulfilled in-person.
 Some schools may offer online classes with a preceptor to fulfill clinical hours, but in this nurse's opinion, being present in a classroom is important for this year of nursing school.
-The core of nursing is taught the first 2 years.
+The core of nursing is taught in the first 2 years.

-So now, instead of spending 3 years on a waitlist for a 4-year Bachelor's Degree in Nursing program, the nurse can actually be spending that time working, gaining experience as a RN, and earning great money in nursing.
+So now, instead of spending 3 years on a waitlist for a 4-year Bachelor's Degree in Nursing program, the nurse can actually be spending that time working, gaining experience as an RN, and earning great money in nursing.

 Many nurses can even stay within the same healthcare system as they continue to gain education and the employer will probably offer tuition reimbursement!

 Some large teaching hospitals may require the BSN for new graduates, but most hospitals do not.
 Those that don't may have a hiring stipulation of obtaining a BSN within 5 years, but for this, they likely offer tuition assistance.
-Most BSN programs are designed for the working nurse and are less than a 2 years.
+Most BSN programs are designed for the working nurse and are less than 2 years.
 Many are 100% online.
-Learn more about accelerated BSN programs if you are looking for a faster paced option.
+Learn more about accelerated BSN programs if you are looking for a faster-paced option.

 Look up the job requirements for New Graduate RNs on hospital websites.
 You may be surprised!

 The Factors That Bind RNs: Are RNs Nurses If They Don’t Work at the Bedside?Congratulations!
 You are officially a part of the most trusted profession, with the opportunity to make a difference in people's…

 5 Ways to Improve Your Performance as an ER NurseLike many medical careers, emergency nursing is much different than how it's portrayed on television.
 With the fast-paced environment of…